Tarapur Atomic Power Station: Current status

-AHWR prototype
+In February 2026, Unit 1 was successfully synchronised with the grid and is now fully operational.

+On 7 May 2026, the AERB granted permission to restart Unit 2 and operate it for another 10 years.
+As of June 2026, both Units 1 and 2 are operational.

+Proposed reactors

 As a part of India's 3 stage nuclear power program, the design oh the Advanced heavy water reactor 300 Prototype is planned for the site.
 Though no ground development has taken place, mainly due to delay in design at the Bhabha Atomic Research Centre.

+The lead units of the BSMR-200, SMR-55, and the HTGR of 5 MW are being planned to be set up at Tarapur and Vizag.

 Safety concerns

 The Boiling water reactors (GE BWR-1) at Tarapur 1 and 2 units are earlier designs of the reactors involved in the Fukushima Daiichi nuclear disaster.
 The Fukushima reactors are later designs: BWR-3, BWR-4, and BWR-5.
 The age of the reactors, coupled with their old design, have raised safety concerns and, according to one local leader in 2011, the reactors had already been in operation for 16 years longer than their design lives.
 The reactors' power level was reduced from 210 MW to 160 MW, allowing for an increased life span.

 In 2007, Atomic Energy Regulatory Board (AERB) evaluated seismic safety features at Tarapur 1 and 2 and reported many shortfalls, following which NPCIL installed seismic sensors.
 In 2011, AERB formed a 10-member committee, consisting of experts from Indian Institutes of Technology (IIT) and India Meteorological Department (IMD), to assess the vulnerability of the Tarapur to earthquakes and tsunamis.
 A. Gopalakrishnan, former director of AERB, said that since Tarapur's reactors are much older than the Fukushima units, they should be immediately decommissioned.

 But the reactors were planned for restart in November 2024 after replacement of parts in the primary recirculation system.
 The units are planned to operate for another ten years.
 The cost per KWh may increase slightly.
 AERB has assessed the units thoroughly and has said that they can operate up to 60 effective full power years (EFPY)s while they have operated for only around 20 EFPYs.
-As of June 2025, the reactors remain defunct.
+As of June 2025, the reactors remained defunct.

+30 December 2025 saw unit 1 achieve criticality after being shut down from 2020.
+It was briefly connected to the national grid on 29 January 2026, but was disconnected soon, when a fault was detected in the turbine.

+In February 2026, Unit 1 returned to service after a six year long refurbishment, with improved safety and efficiency.